-Organisation Maximum Duration Maximum Investment Debt Management Office (Government Body) 6 months £14m Lloyds Bank current account The Council's main banker On call (can be withdrawn immediately) £5m Money Market Funds - AAA long-term credit rating On call (can be withdrawn immediately) £5m per fund Certificates of Deposit and Treasury Bills.
-Will follow the Capita Colour Coding limits as per the above table.
-Will follow the Capita Colour Coding limits as per the above table.
+Organisation Maximum Duration Maximum Investment Debt Management Office (Government Body) 6 months £14m Lloyds Bank current account The Council's main banker On call (can be withdrawn immediately) £5m Money Market Funds CNAV - AAA long-term credit rating On call (can be withdrawn immediately) £5m per fund Money Market Funds LVNAV - AAA long-term credit rating On call (can be withdrawn immediately) £5m per fund Money Market Funds VNAV - AAA long-term credit rating On call (can be withdrawn immediately) £5m per fund Certificates of Deposit and Treasury Bills.
+Will follow the LINK Colour Coding limits as per the above table.
+Will follow the LINK Colour Coding limits as per the above table.
 Local Authorities 1 year £3m

-- 11.3 The Link Asset Services' creditworthiness service uses a wider array of information other than just primary ratings.
-Furthermore, by using a risk weighted scoring system, it does not give undue preponderance to just one agency's ratings. - 11.4 Typically the minimum credit ratings criteria the Council use will be a Short Term rating (Fitch or equivalents) of F1 and a Long Term rating of A-.
+- 11.4 The Link Groups' creditworthiness service uses a wider array of information other than just primary ratings.
+Furthermore, by using a risk weighted scoring system, it does not give undue preponderance to just one agency's ratings. - 11.5 Typically the minimum credit ratings criteria the Council use will be a Short Term rating (Fitch or equivalents) of F1 and a Long Term rating of A-.
 There may be occasions when the counterparty ratings from one rating agency are marginally lower than these ratings but may still be used.
-In these instances consideration will be given to the whole range of ratings available, or other topical market information, to support their use. - 11.5 All credit ratings will be monitored weekly.
-The Council is alerted to changes in ratings of all three agencies through its use of Link Asset Services creditworthiness service.
+In these instances consideration will be given to the whole range of ratings available, or other topical market information, to support their use.

+- 11.6 All credit ratings will be monitored weekly.
+The Council is alerted to changes in ratings of all three agencies through its use of Link Groups creditworthiness service.
 If a downgrade results in the counterparty / investment scheme no longer meeting the Council's minimum criteria, its further use as a new investment will be withdrawn immediately.
-In addition to the use of credit ratings the Council will be advised of information in movements in credit default swap spreads against the iTraxx benchmark and other market data on a daily basis via its Passport website, provided exclusively to it by Link Asset Services.
-Extreme market movements may result in downgrade of an institution or removal from the Council's lending list. - 11.6 Sole reliance will not be placed on the use of this external service.
-In addition this Council will also use market data and market information, information on any external support for banks to help support its decision making process. - 11.7 Credit ratings have remained fairly stable since the start of the pandemic in March 2020.
-There were a few 'Outlook' changes, some of which have subsequently been reversed as the economy has recovered.
+In addition to the use of credit ratings the Council will be advised of information in movements in credit default swap spreads against the iTraxx benchmark and other market data on a daily basis via its Passport website, provided exclusively to it by Link Groups.
+Extreme market movements may result in downgrade of an institution or removal from the Council's lending list. - 11.7 Sole reliance will not be placed on the use of this external service.
+In addition this Council will also use market data and market information, information on any external support for banks to help support its decision making process. - 11.8 Significant levels of downgrades to Short and Long-Term credit ratings have not materialised since the crisis in March 2020.
+In the main, where they did change, any alterations were limited to Outlooks.
+However, more recently the UK sovereign debt rating has been placed on Negative Outlook by the three major rating agencies in the wake of the Truss/Kwarteng unfunded tax-cuts policy.
+Although the Sunak/Hunt government has calmed markets, the outcome of the rating agency reviews is unknown at present, but it is possible the UK sovereign debt rating will be downgraded.
+Accordingly, when setting minimum sovereign debt ratings, this Authority will not set a minimum rating for the UK.